What is Dendritic Cell Therapy?

-In the lab, technicians locate specific cells in the patient’s blood that can be used to generate the vaccine.
+In the lab, specialists locate specific cells in the patient’s blood that can be used to generate the vaccine.

-These cells are called macrophytes.
-A macrophyte is a type of immune cell that is made in the bone marrow and later when it matures, it becomes a dendritic cell.
+These cells are called macrophages.
+A macrophage is a type of immune cell that is made in the bone marrow.

-These macrophytes are “trained” in the lab to become the strongest possible “fighter cells.”
+These cells are “trained” in the lab to become the strongest possible “fighter cells.”
 Part of this process involves testing them, changing their microenvironment, and putting them in contact with growth factors.

-After all of this, the cells are then put in contact with toxins that generate an immune response, and are bathed with an inflammatory stimulus that activates them.
+After all of this, the cells are then put in contact with stimuli that generate an immune response, and are bathed with an inflammatory microenvironment that activates them.

 Once activated, the primed immune cells are introduced to the tumor cells in the lab.

-With this information, dendritic cells then instruct the body to fight against certain kinds of antigens, recognize specific pathogens of the cancer, etc., and by doing so, are able to turn on the body’s immune response against the patient’s exact type of cancer.
+With this information, dendritic cells then instruct the body to fight against certain kinds of antigens and recognize specific markers of the cancer.
+By doing this, they are able to turn on the body’s immune response against the patient’s exact type of cancer.